GDevelopApp/GDevelop-documentation/docs/gdevelop5/education/index.md

 ### Add, archive and restore student accounts

-Once you've purchased GDevelop for Education, head to the classroom tab and click on "Manage Seats" to start creating accounts for your students.
+Once you've purchased GDevelop for Education, head to the Teach tab and click on "Manage Seats" to start creating accounts for your students.

 Using this field, create multiple student accounts at once: